Neal Lehrman, DDS, MS

 Dr. Lehrman has spent significant time working with indigent native populations, both here and abroad.
 Most recently, he has spent extensive time working with Native Alaskan tribal members, diagnosing and treating periodontal and oro-facial conditions.
 This was done with an eye towards reconstruction and improvement of not just oral health, but overall self-esteem.

-Currently, Dr. Lehrman is an amateur cellist and he hopes to perform some time in 2025.
-He is married to his lovely wife Elise.
-Together they have two children, Annie and Zeke.
+Dr. Lehrman has two lovely children, is an amateur cellist and hopes to perform some time in 2025.

 - Yeshiva College – BA, Cum Laude 1990